7 Best Online Therapy Services | Expert Tested & Reviewed in 2024

 Couples and family therapy

-Therapy can be offered in an individual setting as well as a group setting.
-If you are in a relationship and you are experiencing challenges, you and your partner may decide to seek couples counseling.
+Therapy can be offered in an individual and a group setting.
+If you are in a relationship and experiencing challenges, you and your partner may decide to seek couples counseling.
 [10]American Psychological Association.
 Couples therapy.
 Found on the internet at https://dictionary.apa.org/couples-therapy There is also family therapy that can benefit a family unit that is encountering issues or concerns.
 [11]American Psychological Association.
 Family therapy.
 Found on the internet at https://dictionary.apa.org/family-therapy There are many different subtypes of couples and family therapy.

 How to prepare for your first online therapy session

 It’s also important to be open and honest with your therapist from the beginning.
-Honestly helps you develop a rapport, and it’s also the best way of determining whether you’ve been matched appropriately with a therapist who can help you.
+Honesty helps you develop rapport, and it’s also the best way to determine whether you’ve been matched appropriately with a therapist who can help you.

 How we chose the best online therapy platforms